najinkya1313/fpga-radio-correlator/README.md

 ## IO Pin Assignments

 Configured in the ForgeFPGA Workshop IO Planner.
-Only essential signals are assigned — all other GPIOs are left unconnected.
+Only essential signals are assigned, all other GPIOs are left unconnected.

+Pin assignments are made in the I/O planner of the Forge FPGA workshop.
+The GPIOxx_IN/GPIOxx_OUT/GPIOxx_OE pins correspond to the Fxx labels on the board.
+These pins can be configured as input/output pins in the I/O planner.
+Each output pin needs to be enabled by setting the output enable pins (OE pins) as high.
+The Shrike-Lite board also features an 8-bit interconnect bus between the FPGA and the RP2040.
+We use one of these interconnect pins to send the raw correlation counts to the RP2040 for integration.
+Refer to the [Shrike-Lite Pin Outs](https://vicharak-in.github.io/shrike/shrike_pinouts.html) for more details.

 ### FPGA GPIO → Physical Pin Mapping